Bayeux Tapestry: In popular culture

-Other embroideries more loosely inspired by it include the Hastings Embroidery (1966), the New World Tapestry (1980–2000), the Quaker Tapestry (1981–89), the Great Tapestry of Scotland (2013), the Scottish Diaspora Tapestry (2014–15), Magna Carta (An Embroidery) (2014–15), and (in this case a woven tapestry with embroidered details) the Game of Thrones Tapestry (2017–19).
+Other embroideries more loosely inspired by it include the Hastings Embroidery (1966), the New World Tapestry (1980–2000), the Quaker Tapestry (1981–1989), the Great Tapestry of Scotland (2013), the Scottish Diaspora Tapestry (2014–15), Magna Carta (An Embroidery) (2014–15), and (in this case a woven tapestry with embroidered details) the Game of Thrones Tapestry (2017–2019).

 Japanese anime director Hayao Miyazaki was inspired by the tapestry during the creation of his manga and film Nausicaä of the Valley of the Wind (1984).
 The legendary tapestry tells the story of a chosen one who will save the earth.

-A number of films have used sections of the tapestry in their opening credits or closing titles, including Disney's Bedknobs and Broomsticks, Anthony Mann's El Cid, Franco Zeffirelli's Hamlet, Frank Cassenti's La Chanson de Roland, Kevin Reynolds' Robin Hood: Prince of Thieves, and Richard Fleischer's The Vikings.
+A number of films have used sections of the tapestry in their opening credits or closing titles, including Anthony Mann's El Cid, Franco Zeffirelli's Hamlet, Frank Cassenti's La Chanson de Roland, Kevin Reynolds' Robin Hood: Prince of Thieves, and Richard Fleischer's The Vikings.
+Disney's musical film Bedknobs and Broomsticks notably does not feature photography of the actual historic work, but instead opens with a stylized scrolling sequence that loosely chronicles the general plot of that musical in an imaginative and whimsical style (accompanied by an overture that draws on medieval tropes and folk-inspired constructions from Great Britain).

-The tapestry is referred to in Tony Kushner's play Angels in America.
+The tapestry is referred to in Tony Kushner's 1991 play Angels in America.
 The apocryphal account of Queen Matilda's creation of the tapestry is used, perhaps in order to demonstrate that Louis, one of the main characters, holds himself to mythological standards.

-The couch gag for the 2008 The Simpsons episode "E Pluribus Wiggum" retells the eponymous family's struggle with their neighbour in the style of the tapestry.
+The couch gag for the 2008 The Simpsons episode "E Pluribus Wiggum" retells the eponymous family's struggle with their neighbour Ned Flanders in the style of the tapestry.

 In 2022 the French documentary Mysteries of the Bayeux Tapestry was broadcast by BBC Four.
 It was written by Jonas Rosales, directed by Alexis de Favitski and produced by Antoine Bamas.
 The documentary covered investigations carried out on the tapestry by the Laboratoire d'Archéologie Moléculaire et Structurale (LAMS) at the French National Centre for Scientific Research, which used a hyperspectral camera, measuring 215 different colours, to analyse the pigments which produced the original colours for the dyes, extracted from madder, weld and indigo.

 In 2025, Bethesda Softworks commissioned a remake of the Bayeux Tapestry as part of a promotional campaign for their video game Doom: The Dark Ages.
 The tapestry, dubbed the Slayeux Tapestry, was displayed in the Royal Armouries Museum in Leeds.